Available with Standard or Advanced license.

 - The undo and discard operations cannot be used to revert changes made after a reconcile operation is completed.

+If the reconcile process finds conflicts, you can review and manage these in the Conflicts view.
 To learn more about the Conflicts view, see Manage branch version conflicts.

 To post edits to the default version, the current portal user must have access to edit this version.
 This means the default version must have the access property set to public, or the portal user must be the version administrator.

-Additional information about the post process:
+Be aware of the following additional information about the post process:

 - If there are conflicts that have not been explicitly marked as reviewed, a dialog box appears when you post, warning that unreviewed conflicts will be automatically resolved.
 Click Yes to automatically resolve conflicts with the options you chose on the Reconcile dialog box and post the changes to the target version.

-If posting marks the end of your workflow, you can optionally delete the version you have been editing.
+If posting marks the end of your workflow, you can optionally delete the named version you have been editing.